Myshaak-Jr/SimLogue/README.md

 - Use sparse matrices and LU factorization with precalculated pivoting, the method Part::gen_matrix_entries is prepared to generate the entries for the sparse matrix.
 - Create a multi-circuit system, that can be connected using buffered voltage inputs and outputs, every circuit will have its own matrix and thread.
 - Make it real-time and export directly to the audio buffer.

+---
+### Known issues
+- The gaussian elimination doesn't work with modulo integers, because it uses comparison.
+- The gnuplot errors when having a number of scopes that can't be put into a 16:9 grid.